Wednesday, December 21, 2011

 Enough of medieval theology.
 Let us go back to our times.

-The second Christmas photo I took in Baden-Baden was when, following the Kiefer exhibition, I visited the local Weihnachtsmarkt.
+The second Christmas photo I took in Baden-Baden was taken after the Kiefer exhibition, when I visited the local Weihnachtsmarkt.
 It was not just jingle bells and those booths selling Christmas decorations or seasonal food and drinks.
 Some lanes were lined with paintings by Baden-Baden school classes imagining the Christmas scene.
-One of those pictures in the form of a Gothic church window is in jolly contrast to what I saw in Frankfurt's St. Mary.
+One of those pictures, in the form of a Gothic church window, is in jolly contrast to what I saw at Frankfurt's St. Mary.
 While Joseph is sketched in the old tradition as the somewhat absent-minded old man, Mary hugs little Jesus.
 He likes it and thanks her with his most charming smile.

 Keeping this comforting and touching scene in my mind, I wish you all a